Casino news | Aug 18, 2021

 By RTR Dennis

 In the second instalment in this series looking into the casino classic that is roulette I thought I should cover the various betting strategies that can be employed to improve your odds of winning.
+If you haven’t read part one yet, you can read it here.

 It took a lot of time and effort to convince my boss to go for this and you can all thank me later when you win big!
 As always, this post is only for information purposes and it isn’t a recommendation in any way, only wager what you can afford to lose and never try to bet big to recoup your losses and with that said, let’s have a look into how we can get rich!

-This is by far the most common roulette betting systems and if you happen to have a friend that is always talking about their "fool-proof system" this is probably what they are talking about.
+This is by far the most common betting strategy and if you happen to have a friend that is always talking about their “fool-proof system” this is probably what they are talking about.
 To be fair, done correctly, this strategy is almost unbeatable, but as a veteran let me tell you first hand, you should never underestimate the ingenuity of complete fools.

 This strategy is best used on European roulette, this type of roulette has only one green pocket (0) as opposed to American roulette which has two (0 and 00).
 This will keep the house edge at 2.70% as opposed to the 5.56% advantage in American variants.

 This strategy is actually very simple.
-Place an even money bet on red, black, even or odd. it is best to make your initial bet small, especially if you are new to this roulette betting.
+Place an even money bet on red, black, even or odd. it is best to make your initial bet small, especially if you are new to this betting strategy.
 If you win the bet, continue betting the same amount on even money bets until you lose a spin.
 When this happens simply double your bet to cover your losses.
 This way when you win again, you will have made your money back in addition to a small profit.

 There is only one consideration when using this strategy and that is to check that the table has a high outside bet limit.
 Otherwise if you hit a losing streak you may reach the betting limit from redoubling your bet and you won’t be able to make it back.